 13. The repeal of the repealed Act shall not affect the validity of any order or warrant made in respect of a prisoner under section 52, 53, 54, 55, 72, or 72A of the repealed Act before the coming into operation of this Act and those sections and sections 56A and 73 shall continue to apply in relation to every such order or warrant and to every prisoner to whom such a warrant or order relates as though they were still in force.

-14. A reference in any Act or regulation to “gaol” or “jail” shall, unless the context otherwise requires, be read and construed as a reference to “prison” as that term is defined by section 3 and on a reprint of the Act or regulation pursuant to statutory authority the reference may be altered accordingly.
+14. A reference in any Act or regulation to gaol or jail shall, unless the context otherwise requires, be read and construed as a reference to prison as that term is defined by section 3 and on a reprint of the Act or regulation pursuant to statutory authority the reference may be altered accordingly.

 15. Where a charge has been made against an officer under regulation 35 of the Prison Regulations 1974 5 before the coming into operation of this Act but that charge has not been finally determined when this Act comes into operation, the charge shall continue to be dealt with and determined in all respects as if this Act had not been enacted.